About Travel Polar

 These are the stories we share with our friends and family when we recall our adventures.
 So why shouldn’t those same stories be the ones told here, in the digital pages of my very own corner of the internet?

 Together we have visited so many places, learned about different cultures and had the most incredible experiences, all of which are treasured memories in digital photo albums or physical photo books.
 A photo speaks a thousand words and we’ve got plenty of those.
 But I find, as a writer, sometimes the thousand words alongside the photograph is what makes all the difference.

 It’s probably important to note at this point that, while I say ‘polar’ travel, I haven’t travelled directly to the poles.
 So don’t take that literally.
-Take it as ‘polar regions’ because, while I like to get as close as I can to the poles, it’s important to note that the North pole itself is not on land – it’s on ice at the very top of the Arctic Ocean.
+Take it as ‘polar regions’ because, while I like to get as close as I can to the poles, the North pole itself is not on land – it’s on ice at the very top of the Arctic Ocean.
 The South Pole, while on land, is possible to visit but Antarctic expeditions are extremely expensive.

 It’s not exclusively the poles I write about, though.
 In fact, as I write this, I’m slightly below the Arctic Circle, sipping coffee outdoors in the tiny Icelandic village of Seydisfjordur, with a view of the iconic rainbow road leading up to the little blue church.
 So you can expect some deviation from polar travel from time to time, as I drift into a story from another place.

 I have to warn you, if it’s beautiful selfies, fashion, makeup and other typical blogger stuff you’re looking for, then you’ve come to the wrong place.
 That’s simply not me and that’s not what Travel Polar is all about.
 But if you’re looking for tips, photographs and stories of the North (and South), then settle in and start reading, because I’ve got a lot to say…